Gloucestershire Recovery in Psychosis (GRiP)

 Community Mental Health Nurse

 A nurse who specialises in mental health in the community.
-They help with the medical aspects of your care such as medication and injections as well as provide you with the knowledge, advice, support, and skills to help you in your recovery, as well as gaining an understanding about your diagnosis.
+They help with the medical aspects of your care such as medication and injections as well as provide you with the knowledge, advice, support, and skills to help you in your recovery, whilst gaining an understanding about your diagnosis.
 Some may also be able to prescribe (see ‘nurse prescriber’).

 Health and Exercise Practitioner